-Here is a beautiful message from the community that is living at Gaia House during this time:
+Here is a beautiful message from the community that was living at Gaia House during 2020:

 We hope you are all getting the support you need and that you are finding creative ways to ride this wave we find ourselves on.
 You have been on our minds these last weeks and we wanted to send you some news from within Gaia House.